freakycheesy/Mindless-Sandbox-Source-Code-For-Devs/README.md

  - This game uses Photon Pun 2, if you did not make a Photon Realtime App ID then tick "StartInOfflineMode" to true!
  - IMPORTANT:
  - - Some Assets in the unity project are placeholders like audio, textures and, etc!
+ - - Scrapped Custom Map editor works but it is bad as it depends on typing and not using vectors like a real game engine and save and loading does not work!
  - - Also, the extra player textures were just placeholders to test usernames with custom skins!